Spouse Open Work Permit

 Spouses of full-time students, who are not full-time students, are eligible for open work permits valid for any employer.
 Restrictions may apply to those spouses who have not completed an immigration medical exam.
 Spouses require a Work Permit before starting any employment.
 This can be obtained within Canada.

-Citizenship and Immigration Canada currently charges an application fee of $150 for a Work Permit and an additional $100 Open Work Permit fee, for a total of $255.
+Immigration, Refugees and Citizenship Canada currently charges an application fee of $150 for a Work Permit and an additional $100 Open Work Permit fee, for a total of $255.
 The fee is payable at the time of application and does not guarantee a Work Permit will be issued.

 Once a work permit is issued to the student’s spouse, it remains valid, and the spouse can continue to work until the expiry date, which usually coincides with the student’s study permit.
 A spouse may continue working with a valid spousal work permit even during the time their student spouse is on a leave of absence from their studies (even though the student spouse would not be eligible to work during this time).